banner-hero

 Tengboche Monastery

-The Tengboche monastery is the most sacred landmark on the EBC trek route.
+The Tengboche Monastery is the most sacred landmark on the EBC trek.
 Many pilgrims pass this location day in and day out.
-It also has a fascinating history because it was destroyed many times but rebuilt more potent than before each disaster.
-You will find the monastery in Tengboche village, along the main trek.
+It also has a fascinating history: it was destroyed many times but rebuilt more robust than before each disaster.
+You will find the monastery in the village of Tengboche, along the main trek.

 Planning Tips For The Everest Base Camp Trek